-Preventing Identity Theft
+How to Prevent Identity Theft

-- Stealing your wallet
+- Stealing your wallet;

-- Rifling through your trash
+- Looking through your trash and curbside recycling;

-Simple tips to minimize your risk
+Simple tips to minimize you risk of personal identity theft

 - Review your bank account and credit card statements monthly.
 Notify your bank or credit card company of any unauthorized transactions.

 - Review a copy of your credit report at least once each year.
 Alert the credit bureau in writing of any questionable transactions, making sure to follow-up until they are removed.

 - Keep a list of telephone numbers to call to report the loss or theft of your wallet.

 - Freeze your credit to prevent fraudsters from opening accounts

 - Sign up for a credit monitoring service that will alert you about suspicious transactions.